killercup/scribbles/_posts/2020-03-03-return-type-based-dispatch.md

 ---

-One suprising feature of type inference in languages like Rust is defining functions with gneric return types.
+One suprising feature of type inference in languages like Rust is defining functions with generic return types.
 The idea is that by specifying at some later point in the code which type you want your function to return, the compiler can go back and fill in the blanks.